You are listening to the Sean Hannity Radio Show Podcast.

 Listen.

-I think it's fair to say number one, any of us would be pretty angry.
+I think it's fair to say, number one, any of us would be pretty angry.

-A problem that is not unique to St. Louis or that area.
+I think Ferguson laid bare a problem that is not unique to St. Louis or that area and is not unique to our time.

 And that is a simmering distrust that exists between too many police departments and too many communities of color.